philwalk24/logogen/Develop/README.md

 ## Testing

-shapes.testing.js is the testing file using the jest dependancy.
+shapes.test.js is the testing file using the jest dependancy.
 It tests the properties of the shapes.
+It is kinda barebones, but the way you use it is you go into the "stuff" directory and you run "npm test" in the console.
+You need to make sure your "package.json" contains this "test":"jest" in the scripts.

 ## Contributing